Frequently asked questions

 A: Classes, seminars and workshops are designed for bright, interested people who may not have backgrounds in the subjects.
 The substance is rich and deeply informative, the mood lively and informal.
 The teaching is superb.

 Q: I haven't lived in a dorm for years.
 What should I expect?

 A: Dorms are dorms—fun, convenient, and clean, but not luxurious.

-- The beautiful Hilton Homewood Suites offers a pool, hot tub, flat-screen TVs, high-speed Internet service, and a full kitchen.
+- Hilton Homewood Suites is an off-campus housing option.
+They offer a pool, hot tub, flat-screen TVs, high-speed internet, and a full kitchen.
 It also provides airport pickup and an hourly shuttle to your destination.